BattModels/Diffthermo_OCV_paper/README.md

 # diffthermo
 diffthermo is a python library for fitting thermodynamically consistent OCV models.
+It takes OCV and SoC as input, automatically does all the fitting and returns OCV models in **PyBaMM** and **Matlab** formats.

 ## Installation